“You’re always saying you’re too weak to be strong.”

 There are 168 hours in a week.

 Nobody, and I mean nobody, has ever gotten even remotely decent results from being dedicated for only three to four hours per week.

 But those three to four hours are crucially important.

-Train with goals in mind, don’t just go through the motions.
+Train with goals in mind; don’t just go through the motions.

-Do you have what it takes to really fully commit to that goal?
+Do you have what it takes to really fully commit to a goal?
 To stop questioning what you’re doing and wondering if there’s a faster, easier way?
 To realize that brutally hard fucking work is the only way to achieve greatness?